dseeni/TechArtDemos/README.md

 Unbevel can be summarized in these 10 steps:
 1. User Selection -> 2 Edges
-	a.
-The World-Space coordinates of each edge are stored for edge selection post geometry modification, when vertex IDs have changed.
+	- The World-Space coordinates of each edge are stored for edge selection post geometry modification, when vertex IDs have changed.